true-while/Az204-demos/M06/Demo #3 - MSAL/Demo-nodejs.md

 ![WebApp](Nodejs/settings.png)

 - Open **Nodejs** folder in VSCode.
-- Update `.env` file  with values from your tenant and App you registered in previous demo.
+- Update `authConfig.js` file  with values from your tenant and App you registered in previous demo.
 - Run local website command:  **node .\server.js**

 ## In class: